hyperledger/besu-docs/docs/Concepts/Pruning.md

 ---
-description: Node type and pruning
+description: Full and archive node types
 ---

-# Node type and pruning
+# Full and archive node types

 Besu supports two node types: _full nodes_ and _archive nodes_.

 Full nodes have a complete history of every block and every transaction, all fully validated, and can serve the network with any data request.
-With a full node you can check balances, sign and send transactions and look at current Dapp data.
+With a full node you can check balances, sign and send transactions, and look at current Dapp data.

 Archive nodes have all of this and they also store the intermediary state of every account and contract for every block since the genesis block.
 With an archive node you can do everything you